 Instructions

-• Form the mixture into patties (about 8 as the recipe is written) using your hands first to form into balls and then pressing to form into discs.
+- Form the mixture into patties (about 8 as the recipe is written) using your hands first to form into balls and then pressing to form into discs.
 NOTE: At this point you can arrange the sausage between layers of parchment paper if stacking and refrigerate up to 4-5 days in advance for quick + easy cooking throughout the week.
-After 2 days, transfer to the freezer to keep fresh.
+Though for best freshness, it's best to transfer to the freezer after 2 days.

 Video